DEVOTIONALS

 admitting our weaknesses without Him.
 The act of prayer itself

-says that we are dependent on our Heavenly Father and cannot
+says that we are dependent on our Heavenly Father and we will

-be independent of Him and His presence.
-We appreciate how He
+not be independent of Him and His presence.
+We are thankful

-watches over us and provides for our needs, and it helps to keep
+for how He watches over us and provides for our needs.
+Prayer

 Prayer is a two-way conversation; it is our talking to God, and God